thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 9 Local Variables
 =================

-Thymeleaf calls _local variables_ those variables that are defined for a specific fragment of a template, and are only available for evaluation inside that fragment.
+Thymeleaf calls _local variables_ the variables that are defined for a specific fragment of a template, and are only available for evaluation inside that fragment.

 An example we have already seen is the `prod` iter variable in our product list
 page: